 Countless volunteers work like demons to share a day’s intake on social networks like Facebook and Twitter.
 They fight to save pet lives by finding temporary fosters, pledges of funding, and rescues to pull pets to safety.
 So, the next time a cat appears in your timeline with ‘no time left’, or in ‘desperate need’.
 Don’t roll your eyes and say ‘poor thing’, SHARE a few!
 Your share can save a life.
 A share means hope, and a share gives hope.

-- These volunteers are at the sharp and bloody end of the fight for shelter pet survival.
-Sharing ceaselessly, urging followers and friends to pledge so another cat escapes the needle, or the gas chamber.
+- Volunteers are at the sharp and bloody end of the fight for shelter pet survival.
+Sharing ceaselessly, urging followers and friends to pledge so another cat escapes the needle or the gas chamber.

 But…..
 Maybe You Would Love a Pedigree

 There are plenty of ways for us all to pitch in and put things right.
 Little things, big things, LOTS of things.
-Here’s a few:
+Here are a few:

 - THINK ‘SHELTER PET’ FIRST.
 Adopt don’t shop.
 If you need proof, look at some happy endings!

 - Educate your friends about neutering and spaying.
 Many organisations offer reduced or free spay/neuter facilities.